 Crawl spaces are a feature in some older Kansas City homes, but they're often overlooked or misunderstood.
 A damp, uninsulated crawl space can lead to a host of problems, from mold and pests to high energy bills.
-This guide will [...]
+This guide [...]

 When it comes to home insulation, the first area that comes to mind is the attic.
 Building airflow moves from ground to sky, naturally pulling conditioned indoor air up and out of a structure.
 Proper attic insulation helps keep conditioned [...]